SPdowns/Pierre-Bakery-Authentication.Solution/README.md

 </strong></h1>

-#### A practice in Authentication with Identity within C# & .Net through an application that is based out on Pierre's Bakery._ , 2020 ver 1.0_
+#### A practice in Authentication with Identity within C# & .Net through an application that is based out on Pierre's Bakery. _2020 ver 1.0_

 #### By _Sean Downs_